-Isobel, Max, James and Sathya all study History here at Christ's College.
+Isobel, Max, James, Alice and Sathya all study History here at Christ's College.
 They have written about their experiences studying History in their student profiles:

 If you would like to read more accounts from Christ's students, please see the student profiles page.

 Applying to Christ's

 We welcome applications from all backgrounds and school types.
 Details and a timeline for the application process can be found on the how to apply page, and if you'll be applying from outside the UK, there is also a dedicated section for international students.
 The information below provides the additional details specific to applicants for History.

 We expect students to have studied History as one of their post-16 subjects, but otherwise there is no ‘ideal’ combination of subjects.
 Successful applicants take all sorts of subjects from Mathematics and sciences, to arts and social sciences.
 All of these teach skills that can be useful to the undergraduate historian.